 - 1/2 tsp lye water

 - Level: Moderate

 - Cuisine: Filipino

-- In a mixing bowl, combine all purpose flour, rice flour and sugar.
+- In a mixing bowl, combine flour, and sugar.

 - Gradually add the water and whisk.
 Add the lye water.
 Mix until smooth and free of lumps.